muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

 * Interfaces and APIs

    The Path Computation Element (PCE) is a fundamental component of a Software Defined Networking (SDN) system, responsible for computing optimal traffic paths and dynamically adjusting them based on network conditions or demand.
-Originally designed for deriving paths for MPLS, and GMPLS, Label Switched Paths (LSPs), PCE delivers these computed routes to the LSP’s head end via the Path Computation Element Communication Protocol (PCEP).
+Originally designed for deriving paths for MPLS, and GMPLS, Label Switched Paths (LSPs), PCE delivers these computed routes to the LSP's head end via the Path Computation Element Communication Protocol (PCEP).

    The PCE architecture {{!RFC4655}} enables efficient path computation for traffic-engineered networks by offloading complex calculations to a dedicated entity.
 Stateful PCE {{!RFC8051}} and {{!RFC8231}} extends the PCE framework by maintaining real-time network state awareness, allowing dynamic path optimization across layers.
 The Hierarchical PCE (H-PCE) {{!RFC6805}} architecture supports multi-layer and multi-domain path computation by allowing collaboration between multiple PCEs.